oskariorg/oskari-frontend/api/mapping/mapmodule/vectortilelayerplugin.md

 Hover describes how to visualize features on mouse hover and what kind of tooltip should be shown.
 Hover has two optional keys `featureStyle` and `content`.

-Content should be content of tooltip a as an array.
+Content should be content of tooltip as an array.
 Each object creates a row to the tooltip.
 Each row object has `key` or `keyProperty` and `valueProperty`.
 `key` is a label and will be rendered as is.
 `valueProperty` and `keyProperty` will be fetched from the feature's properties.